 9. Write something

 I am not necessarily good at writing.
 I also do not always love it though I suspect this has much more to do with a lack-of-time issue than that I actually do not like the process of it.
 I do think it is a good habit.
 I also feel accomplished when I do so.
 And I love connecting with other people through it.
-Given I run a few businesses where articles and emails are a part of it, this is a very good practice and happy-maker for me!
+Given I run a few businesses where articles and emails are a part of it, this is a very good practise and happy-maker for me!
 I find I enjoy it most when getting up, heading to a cafe, drinking a tea and writing without internet for an hour.

 10. Spend time outdoors